Chapter5 Loops

 ## [1] 5

 WARNING - Be very careful when using while loops.
 If you do not write them correctly they can result in your code running infinitely.
-As an example, try seeing what happens if you forget to increment i to add one each time.
+As an example, try seeing what happens to the code above if you forget to increment i by one each time.

 i <- 1